• Skip to primary navigation

 Instructions

 • Wash the squash and cut the ends off.
-DO NOT de-seed.
+De-seed if desired.

 • Shred the squash either with a cheese grater or a shredding attachment blade on your food processor (that’s what I do).